About TDI-Brooks International

 - University of Utah, EGI

 TDI-Brooks has a staff of nearly one-hundred individuals including Ph.D. level oceanographers, geochemists, biologists and geologists.
 Some of our senior staff continue to have academic appointments.
 About a third of the staff is part of our affiliated laboratory, B&B Labs.
-The other staff are involved in our offshore research and survey operations.
+The other staff is involved in our offshore research and survey operations.

-- Dr. James Brooks, President /CEO
+- Dr. James Brooks, President / Chief Executive Officer

 - Dr. Bernie B. Bernard, Vice President/Chief Technology Officer

-- Mr. Peter Tatro, Director of Operations
+- Richard Byno, Director of Marine Operations

 - Dr. James Howell, HSE Manager*

 - Jake Wiersig, HSE Facilities Manager